Hyle-org/devhub-hyle/docs/developers/general-doc/pipelined-proving.md

 1. **Blob-transaction**: outlines a state change for sequencing.
 2. **Proof-transaction**: provides a proof for the claimed state change for settlement.

-From Hylé’s perspective, the blob-transaction's content is not an issue: it simply represents incoming information that your contract will process.
+From Hylé’s perspective, the blob-transaction's content does not matter: it simply represents incoming information that your contract will process.

 1. **Sequencing** happens when the blob transaction is received and included in a block.
 This step establishes a global order and timestamps for transactions.
+Once the transactions are sequenced, the provers can easily know upon which state they should base their proof.
 1. **Settlement** happens when the corresponding proof transaction is verified and added to a block.

 During settlement, unproven blob transactions linked to the contract are executed in their sequencing order.